mgyarmathy/mgyarmathy.github.io/_posts/projects/2014-09-16-vnuate-klipuycate.md

 - Use schema.org microdata to list Vnuate Klipuycate as a Business/Organization
 - Leverage social media to attract traffic by sharing the page link
 - Submit sitemap.xml to Google for indexing
+- Partner with other students by linking to their sites

 ### **Microdata**